DrewNaylor/guinget/docs/How-to-use.md

 - `Package list>Apply changes...`
 - Pressing `Ctrl+H`

 Using the `Confirm changes` button will bulk-apply all listed changes.
-Alternatively, you can apply one change at a time by double-clicking or pressing `Enter` on each package in the list to install (or uninstall, when that's available) it when ready.
+Alternatively, you can apply one change at a time by double-clicking or pressing `Enter` on each package in the list to install, uninstall, or upgrade it when ready.

 If you have issues with winget while applying changes, you can close and reopen the `Apply changes` window to reset the controls and packages to the `Ready` state to try again, perhaps with different options as described below.